johnshew/office-dashboard/README.md

 You can try the app here http://aka.ms/offdash.

+IMPORTANT: In Settings make sure “Login without a new window” is checked.
+If not, expect a warning about popups.

 ## Release Notes

-### Release 0.1 – Public Alpha
+### Release 0.2 – Public Alpha 2

 This app provides a Tesla-friendly way to access your Office information.

 This is a pure client app that talks directly to Microsoft’s servers over HTTPS with READ-ONLY access so there is very little risk that your information will be compromised.

-There are several significant limitations and issues in this release:
+New in this release:

-* Embedded pictures (in either email or calendar) are not supported
+* Embedded pictures (in either email or calendar) are now supported
+* Calendar events display location
+* Once you click "login" you shouldn't have to do so again until you log out

+There are still a number of significant limitations and issues in this release:

 * The email view shows all messages from every folder in your mailbox – including sent mail
 * Attachments sometimes show up as separate messages
 * Calendar meeting times are shown in military time
-* You have to login every time you go back to the app - we should persist the tokens
 * Loading the messages takes a little while on Tesla and there is no message indicating it is loading
 * The settings options are too small to be easily used is the Tesla